d6lts/advanced_forum/README.txt

 INSTALLATION
 ------------

+1. Enable all dependencies: Author Pane ( http://drupal.org/project/author_pane ), Forum,
+   Taxonomy, Comment.
+(Optionally: Statistics)

-1. Copy the entire advanced_forum project directory (not just the contents) to your normal module directory (ie: sites/all/modules)
+2. Copy the entire advanced_forum project directory (not just the contents) to your normal module directory (ie: sites/all/modules)

-2. Enable the advanced forum module at ?q=admin/build/modules
+3. Enable the advanced forum module at ?q=admin/build/modules

-3. Visit the Advanced Forum settings page at ?q=admin/settings/advanced-forum "Advanced forum style directory" Enter the name of the style you are using.
+4. Visit the Advanced Forum settings page at ?q=admin/settings/advanced-forum "Advanced forum style directory" Enter the name of the style you are using.
    See http://drupal.org/node/234042 for more information on this.
    "Treat all site comments like forum comments" If you would like advanced forum to take